acquia/cli/README.md

 ```
 // Create a new Acquia Cloud IDE
 acli ide:create
+// List existing IDEs.
+acli ide:list
+// Open an IDE in your web browser.
+acli ide:open
 ```

 ### Interact with Acquia Cloud Platform Environments

 ```
+// List aliases for all environments.
+acli remote:aliases:list
 // SSH into an environment.
 acli ssh myapp.dev
 // Run a drush command in an environment.